 The Autonomous Community has exclusive competence for the teaching of the Catalan language, the own language of the Balearic Islands, in accordance with the autochthonous literary tradition.
 To normalize it will be an objective of the public authorities of the Autonomous Community.
 The insular modalities of the Catalan of Mallorca, Menorca, Eivissa and Formentera will be the object of study and protection, without prejudice to the unity of the language.

-In addition to the teaching of Catalan, the Government assumed the difficult task of promoting the normalization of the language in a society that had had no choice but to spend the last forty years overshadowing it.
-It is important to note that, in this context, the word “normalization” can imply two different meanings.
-First, it can refer to the task of providing the language with “norms” or rules, whether grammatical, orthographical, etc. It should be noted that the last process of standardization of Catalan had taken place between 1913 and 1930 by Pompeu Fabra, who provided the language with unified and modern orthographic and grammatical rules.
-Likewise, the teaching and learning of the language had been forbidden for forty years, which prevented the society from receiving formal education in Catalan.
-Furthermore, the language had been severely influenced by Spanish, due to its superior status.
-Therefore, a process of deep standardization was needed.
-Second, the meaning of the word “normalization” also referred to the process of normalizing and promoting the use of the language in all contexts, including the public administration, education, and the media.
+In addition to the teaching of Catalan, the Government undertook the challenging task of fostering the normalization of the language.
+It is worth noting that, within this context, the term “normalization” carries two distinct connotations.
+On the one hand, it can pertain to the establishment of linguistic “norms” or rules, encompassing aspects such as grammar and orthography.
+In this regard, we need to keep three aspects in mind.
+First, Catalan’s last process of normalization had taken place between 1913 and 1930, which means that its grammar and orthography needed to be modernized.
+Second, the teaching and learning of Catalan had been forbidden for four decades under Franco’s dictatorship, hindering formal education in the language.
+Finally, due to Catalan’s subordinate status during this period, it had been significantly influenced by Spanish.
+On the other hand, the word “normalization” also referred to the process of normalizing and promoting the use of the language in all contexts, including the public administration, education, and the media.
 The idea was to encourage the Balearic society to become accustomed to using Catalan in places where only Spanish had been allowed to be used, which can also be seen in the Article 14.3:

 The citizens of the Balearic Islands shall have the right to address the Administration of the Autonomous Community in any of its two official languages and to receive a reply in the same language used.

 This need for a process of linguistic normalization drove the passing of the Linguistic Normalization of the Balearic Islands Act in 1986.
-The main goal of this new regulation was to develop the Article 3 of the Statute of Autonomy of the Balearic Islands with regards to the normalization of Catalan as the islands’ own language and to ensure the use of both Catalan and Spanish as the two official languages.
+The main goal of this new regulation was to further develop the Article 3 of the Statute of Autonomy of the Balearic Islands with regards to the normalization of Catalan as the islands’ own language and to ensure the use of both Catalan and Spanish as the two official languages.
 Accordingly, the specific objectives of this law were stated in Article 1.2:

 a) To make effective the progressive and normal use of the Catalan language in the official and administrative domain.